savoirfairelinux/building-inclusive-open-source-software/docs/A-AIE.md

 ### 2.2 What is techno-ableism ?

-Techno-ableism is a term defined by Ashley Shew in her book [Against Technoableism Rethinking Who Needs Improvement](https://wwnorton.com/books/9781324036661), a lecture that we truly recommend.
+Techno-ableism is a term defined by Ashley Shew in her book [Against Technoableism: Rethinking Who Needs Improvement](https://wwnorton.com/books/9781324036661), a lecture that we truly recommend.

 In the introduction of her book, she writes